-Knowledge of: Current principles, methods and materials needed to examine items of evidence; principles of computer, chemistry, biochemistry, physiology, molecular biology, and statistics as necessary as they relate to forensic science; technical writing as related to criminalistics; basic and advanced laboratory procedures, and equipment and apparatuses used in a laboratory setting; procedures used to validate internal testing methodology prior to laboratory implementation; quality assurance/accreditation standards.
+Knowledge of: Current principles, methods and materials needed to examine items of biological evidence; principles of computer, chemistry, biochemistry, physiology, molecular biology, and statistics as necessary as they relate to forensic science; technical writing as related to criminalistics; basic and advanced laboratory procedures, and equipment and apparatuses used in a chemical or biological-laboratory setting; procedures used to validate internal DNA-testing methodology prior to laboratory implementation; and quality assurance/accreditation standards. for forensic testing laboratories prepared by the DNA advisory board (DAB).